 Our proprietary and patented software aligns our portfolio companies' product, marketing, and sales teams with unmet customer needs in order to accelerate growth.

 Each instance of the thrv software includes a customer Job-to-be-Done with 15 to 20 steps and 100 needs from the thrv JTBD Database.
-Our software enables our portfolio company teams to centralize research, analysis, insights, and execution around the person who matters most to equity value creation: the customer.
+Our software enables our portfolio company teams to centralize research, analysis, insights, and execution around the person who matters most to value creation: the customer.

 Our software includes a survey tool to identify and quantify the best opportunities for growth in a market.
 The survey displays the amount of effort it takes customers to get each job step done.
 Higher effort scores represent unmet customer needs that our portfolio companies target to accelerate growth.